-This meeting is required for all team captains or a representative of your choosing.
-You may attend either one of the two meetings Tues., Aug.
-7th or Thurs.
-Aug.
-9, 2018.
-Both meetings will take place at 5:30 p.m. at the Habitat for Humanity office located at 3644 Rainbow Drive in Rainbow City, just north and next door to the Rainbow City Municipal Building.
-Important safety information will be discussed, your teams’ race schedule will be distributed (if available at that time), along with unloading pass for one vehicle to be granted short-term close access to drop off items such as your tent – chairs, tables, decorations, etc. and two parking passes.
+Please choose one – Tuesday, August 6, 2019 or Thursday, August 8, 2019 – both will take place at 5:30 p.m. at the Habitat office – 3644 Rainbow Dr., Rainbow City, just north of the RBC Library on the left.
+This meeting is required for team captains or a representative of your choosing.
+Important safety information will be discussed, your teams’ race schedule will be distributed (if available at that time), along with your unloading passes for two cars to be granted short-term close access to the Athletes Village to drop off items such as your tent – chairs, tables, decorations, etc.

 What to wear for practice and race day

 - You WILL get wet.
 Wear clothing you do not mind getting wet.